 For my Mother, born March 1902, died March 1959

 and my Father, born February 1900, died June 1959

-Summary of The Truth the Dead Know
+Explore The Truth the Dead Know

 The poem begins with the speaker stating that she is departing a funeral.
 She has no desire to participate in the tradition any longer and is ready to flee to a better part of the world.
-Sexton, and someone she refers to as “My darling” are going to take a trip to the Cape in Massachusetts.
+Sexton, and someone she refers to as “My darling” is going to take a trip to the Cape in Massachusetts.
 It is there that she will heal from her losses and they will spend their time “touching.”

 The poem concludes with Sexton dismissing any need to consider the dead as they are like stone.
 They are inanimate and impossible to “bless.”

 ‘The Truth the Dead Know’ by Anne Sexton is a four stanza confessional elegy that is separated into stanzas of four lines or quatrains.
 A “confessional” poem is one that speaks directly about the poet’s own experiences.
 However, this poem by Sexton is a lyric too.
 The poetic persona in the poem presents a subjective tone in the poem by directly involving herself in the lines of the poem.
 The first line of the poem, “Gone, I say and walk from church’, reflects the subjectivity of the poem.

 The poem follows a rhyming pattern of abab, which does not diverge in any way throughout the text.
 The poet makes use of a regular rhyme scheme to portray the emotions arising in everybody’s mind after seeing their loved ones’ graves.
 The poet makes use of both iambic and trochaic meter to suit her tone in the poem.
 Likewise, the first line begins with a trochaic foot and the following feet contain the iambic meter.
 But, the second line is composed of iambic feet.
 Such a mixture of metrical feet reflects the ups and downs of an emotional rollercoaster the poet is on after seeing her beloved parents lying there in the stony graveyard.